Do I need to have GENERAL ANAESTHETIC for Upper Blepharoplasty?

-I’m talking to you today are all types of anesthetic that I’ve used regularly on my patients.
-And the information.
 I’m giving you is information that I discuss with my patients on a regular basis.
 For first of all, what are the different types of anesthetic that are available?
 Well, local anesthetic is defined by giving anesthetic just the localized area in which you’re treating.
 So, really it’s using a numbing agent which is local anesthetic just in the local area of the Upper Blepharoplasty in order to numb that area.
 And the equivalent in say dentistry would be just using local anesthetic around the teeth in order to numb the teeth.
 So, advantages of local anesthetic, we’ll come onto shortly.

 What is general anesthetic, well, general anesthetic by definition means you’re unconscious during the surgery.
 So, this means that there are sophisticated machines that are looking after your breathing and there is anesthetist that is looking after your care.
 And during general anesthetic there is a tube that goes down your throat and air way and this ensure those machines and your breathing is, is well controlled.
 And this is a more, does require more recovery than other types of anesthetic and we’ll go on to talk about that, in terms of your experience in a moment.
 The other form, or third form of anesthetic is sedation anesthesia.
 And sometimes this is called twilight anesthesia.